 On the hotel ground floor, there’s also a bar and a 24-hour restaurant that was serving local and healthy meals, some of which are vegan or vegetarian-friendly.
 Their restaurant also uses biodegradable food packaging, such as paper straws, which are all eco-friendly and sustainable.

 The buffet breakfast here was superb because the food tasted great and the variety is quite impressive for a 3-star hotel.
 They even got a booth where they serve local delights like Kueh Chap.
 You will be spoilt for choice!

 I am quite a fan of their Japanese curry and rice.
 Their international buffet items were equally good.

-This is one local hotel which I’m really proud of as it sets a great example for the other hotels in the region to follow suit.
+This is one local hotel which I’m proud of as it sets an excellent example for the other hotels in the region to follow suit.
 In fact, Ibis Bencoolen established its reputation as the first hotel in Singapore to implement Accor’s PLANET 21 programme.

 Have you been to any green and sustainable hotels within South-east Asia?
 Let me know in the comment box below!